Cases

 Procedure

-The Office of the Vice-Principal of Studies and Language Policy decides upon the cancellations of enrolment in master’s degrees.
+The Office of the Vice-principal for Graduates Studies decides upon the enrolment cancellations.

-Once a resolution is reached, the Student Services will notify the student and the corresponding faculty or school, which will regularise the enrolment in the student’s academic record.
+Once the academic record is processed, the Student Service may notify the resolution to the student and to the corresponding centre, which will proceed to regularize the enrolment in the academic record of the student.

-The refund of the tuition fees only applies in cases in which a request for full or partial cancellation of enrolment is submitted before 31 December of the corresponding academic year.
+The refund of tuition fees only applies to the cases in which it is deemed an application form for full or partial cancellation of the enrolment submitted before the 31 December of the beginning of the academic year.

 Amendment of enrolment